With more than 2 million visitors annually, Edinburgh Castle is Scotland’s most visited tourist attraction.

 All Edinburgh Castle ticket holders qualify for the free guided tour of the Castle, offered by the resident guides throughout the year.

-During summer, the tours set off every 30 minutes and every hour during winter.
+During summer, the tours set off every 30 minutes; during winter, they set off every hour.

 From April to September, the first tour starts at 9.45 am, and the last set off at 4 pm.